onelegato/errbit/README.md

 # Errbit on Nginx

 Guide for people to setup their own errbit without using heroku.
+(Note: Clone errbit before following.
+We modified config/unicorn.rb to work in our setup)

 ### The open source, self-hosted error catcher